Construction of Maximal Hypersurfaces with Boundary Conditions: Evolution equations and boundary identities

 \section{Evolution equations and boundary identities}

 In this section we collect the necessary evolution equations and boundary identities.
-Firstly, we need standard evolution equations for evolution of the metric and normal: \begin{lemma} On the interior of $M$ we have that \end{lemma} \begin{proof} See \cite[Proposition 3.1]{EckerHuiskenCMCMink}. \end{proof} \begin{prop} The mean curvature evolves by
+Firstly, we need standard evolution equations for evolution of the metric and normal: \begin{lemma} On the interior of $M$ we have that \end{lemma} \begin{proof} See \cite[Proposition 3.1, Proposition 3.3]{EckerHuiskenCMCMink}. \end{proof}